PaulKinlan/paul.kinlan.me/content/2018-11-23-feature-policythe-well-lit-path-for-web-developmentchrome-dev-summit-2018-.markdown

 ---
+date: 2018-11-23 14:32:09.248000+00:00
+link: https://www.youtube.com/watch?v=igHvSUrLqXc&list=PLNYkxOF6rcIDjlCx1PcphPpmf43aKOAdF&t=0s&index=14
 slug: feature-policythe-well-lit-path-for-web-developmentchrome-dev-summit-2018-
-date: 2018-11-23T14:32:09.248Z
+summary: Feature Policy is a powerful web platform tool that allows developers to control the behavior of APIs and features, similar to CSP.
+It helps manage third-party content by enabling or disabling functionalities like autoplay, geolocation, and sensor access within iframes, giving embedders more control over their page experience.
+Additionally, Feature Policy assists in maintaining performance budgets during development by flagging potential violations, such as excessive image downscaling, as demonstrated with the 'max-downscaling-image' policy used during Chrome Dev Summit.
+Developers can explore more about Feature Policy, code samples, and demos at featurepolicy.rocks, submit feedback at https://bit.ly/2B3gDEU, and learn about the Reporting API at https://bit.ly/rep-api.
+For the latest Chrome implementations, visit Chrome Status.
+tags:
+- Feature Policy
+- Web Development
+- Chrome Dev Summit
+- Third-Party Content
+- Performance Budgets
+- Security
+- APIs
+- Iframes
+- CSP
-title: 'Feature Policy & the Well-Lit Path for Web Development (Chrome Dev Summit 2018)'
+title: Feature Policy & the Well-Lit Path for Web Development (Chrome Dev Summit 2018)
-link: https://www.youtube.com/watch?v=igHvSUrLqXc&list=PLNYkxOF6rcIDjlCx1PcphPpmf43aKOAdF&t=0s&index=14
-tags: [links, chrome dev summit, feature policy]

 ---
 Jason did an amazing talk about a little-known but new area of the web platform 'Feature Policy'.